igneous-labs/inf-1.5/docs/v2/README.md

   - Increment `pool_state.protocol_fee_lamports` by protocol fee share
   - Increment `pool_state.withheld_lamports` by non-protocol fee share
 - If theres a decrease (loss was observed)
   - decrement `pool_state.withheld_lamports` by the equivalent value (saturating).
-This has the effect of using any previously accumulated yield to soften the loss
+This has the effect of using any previously accumulated yield to soften the loss, as well as preserve the invariant `pool_state.total_sol_value >= pool_state.withheld_lamports`
 - In both cases, self-CPI `LogSigned` to log data about how much yield/loss was observed.

 `AddLiquidity` and `RemoveLiquidity` instructions require special-case handling because they modify both `pool.total_sol_value` and INF mint supply, so yields and losses need to be counted using the differences between the ratio of the 2 before and after.